-eXp Realty has held firm in its belief that each individual agent delivers value to individual home buyers and sellers in different ways depending upon the knowledge, skills or niche of the agent and the needs and wants of the consumer.
-Consumers work with agents because of their skills and service individually and generally place greater weight on those individual skill sets, service levels and style than they do on the brokerage brand with which the agent is affiliated.
+eXp Realty has held firm in its belief that each individual agent delivers value to individual homebuyers and sellers in different ways depending upon the knowledge, skills or niche of the agent and the needs and wants of the consumer.

 Numerous real estate coaches provide training and classes to brokerages on a vendor basis or to individual agents outside of their brokerage relationship in the most cost-effective way to strengthen their skills and help them succeed.
-The needs of individual agents vary as do the methods of instruction that are most effective for their learning.
+The needs of individual agents vary, as do the methods of instruction that are most effective for their learning.
 This approach aims to offer coaching that draws upon, highlights, promotes and supports some of the best coaches in the industry based upon their individual talents and the corresponding fit to the particular needs of our individual, entrepreneurial professionals.